grnet/synnefo/docs/dev-guide.rst

 have been written for advanced operations wherever needed, and minor changes for things that were missing or change frequently.

-All Synnefo services have the analogous OpenStack API:
+Most Synnefo services have a corresponding OpenStack API:

 | Cyclades/Compute Service -> OpenStack Compute API
 | Cyclades/Network Service -> OpenStack Compute/Network API (not Quantum yet)
-| Cyclades/Image Service -> OpenStack Compute/Image API
-| Cyclades/Plankton/Image Service -> OpenStack Glance API
+| Cyclades/Image Service -> OpenStack Glance API
 | Pithos/Storage Service -> OpenStack Object Store API
 | Astakos/Identity Service -> Proprietary, moving to OpenStack Keystone API
+| Astakos/Quota Service -> Proprietary API
+| Astakos/Resource Service -> Proprietary API

 Below, we will describe all Synnefo APIs with conjuction to the OpenStack APIs.